 Other costs like flood certification, and homeowners association, assumption and specific mortgage fees will depend on where the home is located and the type of loan you get.

-10. Not Factoring In The Neighborhood And Yard
+Mistake 12: Not Factoring In The Neighborhood

-12. Ignoring The Hidden Costs Of Owning A Home
+Mistake 14: Failing To Leave Room In Your Budget For The Hidden Costs Of Owning A Home

 Many first-time home buyers are unaware of the hidden costs of owning a home because they’ve never owned a home.
 When moving from an apartment to a home, there can be a number of additional costs you’ve never experienced paying on your own because a landlord or maintenance person took care of it or it was just cheaper or nonexistent in an apartment.
 These hidden costs include: